zeroc-ice/ice-builder-eclipse/README.md

 # Ice Builder for Eclipse

-The Ice Builder for Eclipse provides a `Slice2Java` plug-in which automates the compilation of [Slice](https://doc.zeroc.com/display/Ice/The+Slice+Language) files using the [Slice-to-Java](https://doc.zeroc.com/display/Ice/slice2java+Command-Line+Options) compiler and manages the resulting generated code.
+The Ice Builder for Eclipse provides a plug-in which automates the compilation of [Slice](https://doc.zeroc.com/display/Ice/The+Slice+Language) files using the [Slice-to-Java](https://doc.zeroc.com/display/Ice/slice2java+Command-Line+Options) compiler and manages the resulting generated code.

-The `Slice2Java` plug-in provides the following features:
+The Ice Builder for Eclipse plug-in provides the following features:

   - Handles all aspects of translating your Slice files
   - Incrementally recompiles Slice files after modifications